 Failing to plan is planning to fail…

 …and be visual!
+This is our number one revision tip.
 If you haven’t already got one, go out and get a wall planner and plot the entire term on it.
 I would look to include things like:

 - Your assignments and when their due.